Copycat Panera Cobblestone Muffins

 7. Cut the slices into pieces.

-8. Place a third of pieces into a jumbo muffin pan.
+8. Place a third of the pieces into a jumbo muffin pan.

-10. Repeat with remaining dough pieces and apple filling so you have 3 layers of dough pieces and 2 layers of apple filling.
+10. Repeat this process with the remaining dough pieces and apple filling, creating 3 layers of dough pieces and 2 layers of apple filling.

 11. Make the streusel topping and sprinkle it on top.